virtual-labs/exp-html-tags-iitd/experiment/theory.md

 ### Note:

 - Attribute names and attribute values are case-insensitive.
 - Using double quotes are the most common but you can also use single quotes.
-Omitting quotes can produce errors. we always use quotes around attribute values.
+Omitting quotes can produce errors.
+We always use quotes around attribute values.